josephbudd/okp/README.md

 I am using the [Fyne](https://fyne.io/) GUI.
 The Fyne GUI is made for all devices so it's widgets work on all devices.

 I wanted a simple rectangular widget with call backs for mouse events.
-For this reason, I used a Go Workspace because it allows me to have access to the fyne internal folder which is normally read only.
+For this reason, I used a Go Workspace because it allows me to have access to the fyne widget folder which is normally read only.

-### Step 1: Create the Go Workspace at ~/workspace_okp
+### Step 1: Create the Go Workspace at ~/workspace_okp/

 ```shell
 nil@NIL:~$ cd